How to write Markdown and prepare your environment (with VSCode)

 The functionality described in this section corresponds to the ol tag in HTML

-the section on the benefits of using Markdown The Markdown version of this section is shown below.
+The Markdown version of this section is as follows:

 1. The sentence structure is simple, so it is easy to convert to other formats.
 1. Documents can be simplified with simple symbols and rules, so you can focus on refining the document.
 1. Source code can be embedded within a Markdown document (although it cannot be executed).
 Especially in technical fields, it is easy to create a structure consisting of sentences and complementary code sections.
 1. Because it is simply a document format, you can write sentences without relying on a specific editor